sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 merge, so may be from either the left or right side.
 A report of the move destinations (and their sources) is also produced - and this does include *all* code motion, with or without migrations.

-There is a lot of logic in this extension; this is discussed further elsewhere.

 ### `MergeResult` ###

 The result of a three-way merge in terms of content.
 It may be either fully-merged, in which case there is an indexed